I survived through 120 °F/48.89 °C and lived. I was burnt but still strong. How does that happen? Follow me I’ll show you and no, SPF 100, won’t help.

 Try watering your garden every morning and evening.
 If you have it on a drip system water them for 15 mins. only if it’s sand dirt.

-It’s heavy in stones that if you plant food on it, it will stunt the growth of the plant and it will yield little vegetables.
+It’s heavy in stone particles even if you start a garden and plant food in it.
+The soil will stunt the growth of the plant and it will yield little vegetables.

 Options: Shop at Bootstrap Farmer